aghdoube/skillswap-backend/README.md

 ### Messaging System:
 - Users can send and receive messages during the skill exchange process.

+### Notifications:
+- Users receive notifications for skill exchange updates, messages, and more.
+- Notifications can be marked as read.

+### Location-Based Filtering:
+- Users can be filtered based on their geographical location.

 ### Review and Rating System:
 - Users can leave reviews for each other after completing a skill exchange.
 - Reviews include a rating (1 to 5 stars) and optional comments.